polypheny/PolyNOM/docs/models.md

 All optional parameters can be omitted if not required.

-Each schema class must inherit from `BaseSchema` and must be registered using the `@polynom_schema` annotation.
+Each schema class must inherit from `BaseSchema` and must be registered using the `@polynom_schema` decorator.
 An example of a schema to store road bikes is given below.

 ```python
 from polynom.schema.schema_registry import polynom_schema